 It is not mandatory.
 Cyanoacrylates cure on their own by reacting with ambient moisture.
 The cyanoacrylate accelerator spray is used when you need an instant bond or when working with very dry or low-reactivity surfaces where natural curing would be too slow.

-Can I apply the accelerator and the cyanoacrylate on the same surface?
+Can I apply the accelerator and the cyanoacrylate to the same surface?

 How long do I have to join the parts after applying the accelerator?

 The accelerator remains active for several minutes once the solvent has evaporated.
-However, the optimum is to join within the first 1–2 minutes after evaporation to get the best performance.
+However, the optimum is to bond within the first 1–2 minutes after evaporation to take full advantage of its effectiveness.

 What materials does the accelerator work with?

-Does the accelerator leave a mark or stain on the part?
+Does the accelerator leave marks or stains on the part?

 If applied in excess or not allowed to evaporate properly, a whitish residue may remain around the joint.
 By applying a minimal amount and waiting for complete evaporation, the result is clean with no visible marks.